o3de/o3de.org/content/docs/atom-guide/setup/installing-atom.md

 ### Building From Source (VS 2019)

-1. Open a command prompt and navigate to the folder `dev/`.
+1. Open a command prompt and navigate to the O3DE folder.

-2. Create a folder named “windows_vs2019” in the folder `dev/` if it does not already exist.
+2. Create a folder named “windows_vs2019” if it does not already exist.

 3. Prepare Atom’s build system using CMake.
-Navigate to the folder `dev/windows_vs2019` and run the following command:
+Navigate to the folder `windows_vs2019` and run the following command:
     `cmake .. -G "Visual Studio 16 2019" -A x64 -T host=x64 -DLY_3RDPARTY_PATH=<3rdparty-libs-dir> -DLY_PROJECTS="AtomTest;BaseViewer"`

     {{< note >}}
  Replace `<3rdparty-libs-dir>` with the path to your 3rd party libraries directory.
     {{< /note >}}

-4. When CMake finishes building, open the Open 3D Engine (O3DE) solution.
+4. When CMake finishes building, open the O3DE solution.
 If it’s your first time to open the O3DE solution, it will default to the Debug configuration.
 It is highly recommended you use the Profile configuration instead.

 <!-- [todo] Provide path to the Solution file. -->